memgraph/memgraph/docs/user_technical/quick-start.md

 vendor-independent standardization process.
 It's a declarative language developed specifically for interaction with graph databases.

-### Multiple-Query Transactions

-Memgraph supports transactions containing multiple queries.
-In other words, one can set an explicit transaction start and stop.
-All of the queries inside will be executed as a single transaction.
-This means that if a single query execution fails, all of the executed queries will be reverted and the transaction aborted.

 ### Bolt

 Clients connect to Memgraph using the